The Application Process

 Research & Inquiry

-At the meeting, the committee will briefly discuss each candidate, identifying highlights, key experiences, etc. and will vote how strongly to recommend the candidate as follows:
+At the meeting, the committee will briefly discuss each candidate, identifying highlights and key experiences, and will provide a rating of either minimal, moderate, substantial, or exceptional for each of the above categories.
+The HPAC also assesses the extent to which candidates have demonstrated the Core Competencies for Entering Medical Students.
+Finally, committee members vote on how strongly to recommend the candidate, as follows:

 “Recommended with enthusiasm” (about 10-20% of candidates)

 “Recommended with reservation” (seldom used); student will be advised to postpone application if this is the vote